Apply to be a Road Scholar

 Compensation

 Speakers who are selected to join our Road Scholars Speakers roster will receive a set amount per presentation based on the mileage and event format.
-This amount is intended to cover a $300 honorarium as well as necessary lodging and meals.
+This amount is intended to cover an honorarium based on miles traveled as well as necessary lodging and meals.

 Presentations Topics & Formats